 It is a language that is spoken in various forms from Southwest Asia to Northwest Africa.
 It is the official language of many countries of the Arab world such as Dubai, Iraq, Qatar, Egypt, Syria, Saudi Arabia, Sudan and Israel, besides many others.
 It is one of the languages recognised by the United Nations.

 There may be differences, however, in the various kinds of the Arabic language depending on the region they are spoken in.
 There are Arab dialects worldwide that have imbibed regional influences leading to a new version of the language.
 The dialect spoken in Egypt is the version spoken by the largest number of speakers of the language (close to 89 million native speakers of the language).
 Due to the variations in dialects, a resident of, say, Sudan, may not understand the language spoken by a Qatari, even though both speak the same language!

 There are over 400 million speakers of the language all over the world.
 These include the speakers that speak the dialects too.
 The large number of speakers of this language and its dialects makes it the sixth largest spoken language in the world.
 It is also the language used by 1.2 billion Muslims for religious purposes.

 The Holy Quran, the religious text of Islam, is written in a version for the language termed Classical Arabic.
 This language, though, is not now spoken for day to day conversation and is used mainly for religious discourse and scholarly text.
 It is also taught in schools but is used in its written form and not the oral one.

-English has adopted many words from Arabic.
-Many words such as checkmate, coffee, guitar, lemon, giraffe, caravan, and chemistry have their origins in Arabic.
+English has adopted many words from this language, such as checkmate, coffee, guitar, lemon, giraffe, caravan, and chemistry have their origins in this language.
 The script is also used for many other languages of the world such as Urdu, Dari, Pashto, Sindhi; Malay, Uzbek, Somalian, Persian, and Kazakh.